JiYongCho/jiyongcho.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A paper about co-creating Q&A articles with LLMs is conditionally accepted for the ACM DIS 2024 🙌
+Our paper about co-creating Q&A articles with LLMs is conditionally accepted for the ACM DIS 2024 🙌